rudymatela/conjure/README.md

 Synthesizing functions
 ----------------------

-To use Conjure, you first import the library with:
+To use Conjure, import the library with:

 	import Conjure

-Then, given
+Then, declare a partial definition of a function to be synthesized.
+Here's a partial implementation of a function that squares a number:

 	square :: Int -> Int
 	square 0  =  0
 	square 1  =  1
 	square 2  =  4

-and
+Next, declare a list of primitives that seem like interesting pieces in the final fully-defined implementation:

 	primitives :: [Prim]
 	primitives  =  [ pr (0::Int)